Illinois communities tended to know a good thing when they

 Such is life.

-A shout-out to the new library history page, and the vastly improved web site!
+A shout-out to the Decatur library's history page, and the vastly improved web site!

-Founded in 1907, the Carnegie grant was received by the library in 1914.
+Founded in 1907, with assistance from the Ayer brothers, the Carnegie grant was received by the library in 1914.

 C.R.
 Childs postcards are a Chicago product which captured the state in exquisite detail.
 Sometimes either a Childs

-card or a Childs photo postcard is the only record of a historical building.
+card or a Childs photo postcard is the only visual record of a historical building.

 At least in this case, we still have said building.

 |Wm.
 G. Hoffman card.||By P.L.
 Huckins.||Here comes one of the most homely cards I've ever seen.

 Actually, publisher Wm.
 G. Hoffman did an adequate job with printing the picture, but the border looks like his shirt got in the way.